Rita63/simple-website-project/README.md

 # simple-website-project

-It is a simple website made by using html ans css
+It is a simple website made by using html and css